semaj/website/content/home/about.md

 +++

-</br></br>
+# About Me
-Hello!

 I'm a first-year PhD student studying at Harvard.
 I work with [James Mickens](https://mickens.seas.harvard.edu/research).

 I'm particularly interested in distributed systems and security.
 More specifically, designing sytems which can democratize both control and security.